 - nutritional deficiencies, such as low iron, folate, and vitamin B12

 Most canker sores are minor and resolve on their own within

-Mucous cysts appear as soft, swollen lumps that range in color from flesh-colored to dark blue.
-Mucous cysts tend to periodically disappear when they rupture and reappear when they become irritated by saliva.
+Ranulas appear as soft, swollen lumps that range in color from flesh-colored to dark blue.
+They tend to periodically disappear when they rupture and reappear when they become irritated by saliva.

 Although a person can develop an oral mucous cyst at any age, they usually occur between the ages of

-HPV infections lead to lesions in the skin and mucous membranes.
+HPV infections can lead to lesions in the skin and mucous membranes.
 According to the CDC, about

 People with minor oral HPV infections do not develop symptoms.
 However, those who do may notice: